Did you know? There are over 200,000 species of bees in the world and only a handful make raw honey.

 Honey offers natural antimicrobial properties – you can dab honey onto a minor burn or cut, lightly covering the wound like an antibiotic ointment.
 Research published in the FASEB Journal shows how honey kills off bacteria and helps speed healing time.

-The Journal of Cutaneous and Aesthetic Surgery published a paper based on an analysis comparing the use of medicated dressings (silver sulfadiazine) with honey dressings over a five-year period.
+The Journal of Cutaneous and Aesthetic Surgery published a paper based on an analysis comparing the use of medicated dressings (silver sulfadiazine) with honey dressings over five years.
 When the burn-healing time was compared, those patients with the honey dressings healed in an average of 18.16 days, while those with the medicated bandages healed in 32.68 days.
 Researchers concluded that the honey dressings made wounds sterile for a shorter period and also improved healing time.

 #8 Honey can remove dark circles